cardano-foundation/developer-portal/docs/stake-pool-guide/cardano-relay-configuration.md

 For more information about **Cardano** blockchain eras and upgrades, please visit the [Cardano Roadmap](https://roadmap.cardano.org/en).
 :::

 The focus of this tutorial is on learning how to setup a stake pool.
-So we will go through the steps of configuring the relay for the test network and not the mainnet.
+So we will go through the steps of configuring the relay on a [testnet network](docs/get-started/testnets-and-devnets.md) and not the Mainnet.
 You can download the current **Cardano** blockchain network configuration files here:

 ## Pre-Production Testnet